 Veyyon Silli: Suriya Reveals The Soorarai Pottru Song Promo Video Mid-Air!

-Suriya, the versatile actor of the Tamil film industry is all set to release his ambitious project Soorarai Pottru, very soon.
+Suriya, the versatile actor of the Tamil film industry is all set to release his ambitious project Soorarai Pottru, this April.
 Recently, the actor revealed the much-awaited Veyyon Silli song promo video from the movie, mid-air.
 The song was released in the event which was held on a SpiceJet Boeing 737, on February 13, Thursday.

 Here's the beautiful #VeyyonSilli https://t.co/1O23waG61i#SooraraiPottru— Suriya Sivakumar (@Suriya_offl) February 13, 2020